vlang/v/vlib/regex/README.md

 > To show the `group id number` in the result of the `get_query()`
 > the flag `debug` of the RE object must be `1` or `2`

-In order to simplify the use of the captured groups, it possible to use the utility function: `get_group_list`.
+In order to simplify the use of the captured groups, it is possible to use the utility function: `get_group_list`.

-This function return a list of groups using this support struct:
+This function returns a list of groups using this support struct:

 ```v oksyntax
 pub struct Re_group {